 Header bars are a standard element that span the top of windows.
-They allow windows to be dragged, are the site for window management features, and contain application controls.
+They allow windows to be dragged, are the site for window management features, and contain app controls.

 Header bars often include: